 Residents and authorities of some Italian villages started to see the power of investment in local areas.
 That’s why they are launching schemes to sell old dwellings to buyers for a symbolic € 1 fee!
 Can you believe it?
 And it’s seems like this is a growing trend.

-Zungoli in Campania did just that with the aim of rejuvenating its old town centre against depopulation, with some of its inhabitants deciding to donate their property to the Town because they are in need of full renovation.
-Zungoli is a picturesque hamlet rising on a small hill surrounded by the mounts within a few kilometres to the next large town, Avellino.
-In 2018 it has been rewarded with the ‘Orange Flag’ (bandiera arancione) by the Touring Club Italiano that selects the best villages with less than 15,000 in the Italian hinterland for tourism excellence.
+Sambuca in Sicily did just that with the aim of rejuvenating its old town centre against depopulation, with some of its inhabitants deciding to donate their property to the Town because they are in need of full renovation.
+Sambuca is a picturesque hamlet rising on a small hill with views over the Mediterranean island and the nearby beaches.
+Known as the “City of Splendor”, in 2016 it has been rewarded as the most beautiful hamlet in Italy.
+Founded by Ancient Greeks and conquered by Saracens, this peaceful retreat is situated in a nature reserve and offers ancient ruins and marvellous scenery.

 Through the town hall website you can now apply to express your interest in the prequalification process of buying a house for € 1 in Sambuca.
 Are you interested?
 Remember that there are many pros but also some cons, find out why: click here.

 It follows the example of other Italian small towns: